 Treasury bills enable the Debt Office to conduct short-term borrowing in the krona market.
 Treasury bills are regularly issued via auctions and can also be sold within the liquidity management operations.
 In the borrowing plan, treasury bills are used primarily to compensate for fluctuations in the borrowing requirement, so that we can maintain a stable supply of nominal government bonds.

-Every three months, the Debt Office issues a new six-month bill that matures on an IMM date (third Wednesday in March, June, September and December).
+Every three months, the Debt Office issues a new twelve-month bill that matures on an IMM date (third Wednesday in March, June, September and December).
 In the other months, a new three-month bill is introduced.
 This means that there are always at least four outstanding maturities of up to six months.

 Foreign currency bonds enable good borrowing preparedness